Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

-# Chapter 12 - Basics of structs and enums
+# Chapter 12 - Basics of structs

 Every programming language needs a kind of data structure that can define some kind of entity, that has several characteristics, called **fields** (also called member variables), that can be of a different type.
 The solution to this is the **struct** type, that is common in many other languages, and is a kind of lightweight version of a class.